In many animated series, goodies and baddies are distinguished by the size of their eyes

 - Yu-Gi-Oh!: Yami Yugi and Yami Bakura both have narrower eyes than their hosts.
 Malik already has narrow eyes, but his superpowered eviller side has even narrower ones.

 - Used in, oddly enough, Saikano.
-Shuji's friend who joins the military, whose name escapes me is a Wide-Eyed Idealist, complete with literal wide eyes.
+Shuji's friend who joins the military is a Wide-Eyed Idealist, complete with literal wide eyes.
 On the other hand, the other soldiers, none of whom have any illusions about the state they'll return home in, all have extremely narrow eyes.

 - Ling Yao is a subversion.
 He's at heart a decent guy with a moral code, but his eyes are very narrow and he himself admits they look "shifty".
 (He's also an Asian in a cast full of Caucasians, so take that how you will.)
 He tries to mitigate the effect by keeping his Eyes Always Shut.